A DNN Framework for Learning Lagrangian Drift With Uncertainty: Data

-The surface currents are composed of two velocity components each represented by a matrix over the spatial domain: $U$ (zonal component of the flow) and $V$ (meridional component).
-NEMO uses a staggered grid to represent velocity components such that $U$ and $V$ are offset by half a grid cell to the right and down, respectively.
-In preparation for Section \ref{sec:neural-network} where we provide the velocity components as input into a CNN, we align the components to the pixel centres using linear interpolation.
-We also replace the NaN values from land pixels to 0 which provides a natural interpretation of zero flow to the CNN.
-An example of the final velocity field is illustrated in Figure~\ref{fig:data} left.
+GLAZUR64 produces an output every minute for numerical stability purposes, so we average its outputs over a one-day period in order to fulfil our one-day modelling scenario.
+Its velocity components ($U$ and $V$) are staggered such that $U$ and $V$ are offset by half a grid cell down and to the right, respectively.
+Prior to giving these components as input to our CNN in Section~\ref{sec:neural-network}, we align the components to the pixel centres using linear interpolation\footnote{Although $U$ and $V$ are gridded on curvilinear coordinates, the limited region that we consider makes it reasonable to neglect projection errors and to associate each grid cell to a Cartesian pixel.}.
+We also replace the NaN values from land pixels to 0 which provides a natural interpretation of zero flow.

-In Section~\ref{sec:trajectories}, we simulate particle trajectories using velocity fields for the years 2018 and 2016.
-We sample from complete years in order to representatively capture seasonal variances in the currents.
-In Section \ref{sec:experiments}, we use the data from 2018 for both training and testing.
-As a result, velocity fields from the same season, or even the same day, may be used for both training and testing\footnote{However, different drifter trajectories (thus different input locations) are considered to avoid the DNN relying on memory for drift prediction (see Section~\ref{sec:trajectories}).}.
-Data from 2016 is reserved exclusively for testing in order to provide a more thorough evaluation of our model's generalisation to unseen velocities and drifts.
-The dynamics of sea surface currents are not correlated across years, so we expect the evaluation for 2016 to be representative of the performance for other years.